 An outside vendor may be contracted to provide rescue services.
-They must submit their fall protection program that satisfies all of the NHFML's fall protection requirements, including a rescue plan.
+They must submit their fall protection program that satisfies all the NHMFL fall protection requirements, including a rescue plan.

 10.4 Emergency Response: Tallahassee Fire Department (TFD) Assistance:

 The NHMFL relies on the Tallahassee Fire Department Emergency Response for emergency medical treatment and as a secondary response for rescue assist (911).